Quan-Zhou/Proper-Learning-of-LDS/README.md

 # Proper-Learning-of-LDS

-This the source code for the paper "Proper Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimisation Problem".
+This the source code for the paper *Proper Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimisation Problem*.

 It inculdes the scripts, workspace and data files for each figure in the paper.